Learn to Fly - Introduction

 You will find that students that have prior aviation knowledge, flying any other type of glider, building model aircraft, and now even power-kiting – grasp the basic theory better than most.
 People who are naturally well co-ordinated and have good balance will also tend to do much better than average.
 Balance, technique and co-ordination are very important in the learning process and uncoordinated clumsy people tend to struggle to learn to fly as a rule!

-As in my earlier analogy of taking driving lessons, the students who take longer to learn usually pay far more for training, as a result of paying lesson by lesson.
+As in my earlier analogy of taking driving lessons, the students who take longer to learn usually pay far more for training, as a result of paying lesson by lesson, week after week.
 This may start to get expensive if you are a slow learner.
 So to alleviate this problem most schools offer a “fixed price deal to Club Pilot” which enables you to keep training for as many lessons as it takes in order for you to pass the ‘Club Pilot’ rating.

-As for the actual day-to-day training, most students should have their feet off the ground (and I mean 4 ft off the ground) on the first or second training day, although this will be a short flight from the very bottom of the hill you are training on.
+As for the actual day-to-day training, most students should have their feet off the ground (and I mean 4 feet off the ground) on the first or second training day, although these will be a short flights from the very bottom of the hill you are training on.
 As your training continues you’ll get more proficient at launching and landing and your School Instructors will start to let you launch from higher and higher up the training hill.
 Eventually, you should be completing your first high (200ft+) top-to-bottom flights of the training hill hopefully within your first week.

 From now on the TV weather forecast starts to dominate your life, and you become a weather geek!
 You will constantly be watching weather forecasts for good weather training days.
-Unfortunately – the actual weather never seems to cooperate or you have to go to a family wedding on the best training day of the year!
+Unfortunately – the actual weather never seems to cooperate, you can drive all the way to the School only to find that the wind speed there is stronger than they forecast, or you have to go to a family wedding on the best training day of the year!
+Sometimes six weeks can pass between one suitable training day and the next because of poor weather, and the problem with this, is you may have forgotten what you learned at your last training day!

-The problem is the changeable British weather – If it’s wet or too windy you can’t fly.
+This can be mostly blamed on the changeable British weather – If it’s wet or too windy you can’t fly.
 If there’s no wind you can’t do your soaring flights high above the hill.
 If it’s a hot sunny summers day the air will to too rough for you to fly with your experience, you will have to wait until evening for the thermals to calm down.
-To get ten flyable training days may take six months or more of actual time because of unsuitable training weather, so be aware of this when you book your school location.
+To get ten flyable training days may take six to nine months or more of actual time because of unsuitable training weather, so be aware of this when you book your school location.
 This time delay also helps to wheedle out the students who are really not that bothered in learning to fly – sorting the “wheat from the chaff”, as they say.

 These are the days that get frustrating and you’ll be tempted to pack it in, half the students on your course will do just that… but be patient, that special day will arrive when you complete that first wonderful flight high above take-off, and…you will never forget that day for the rest of your life!